Thorne Training Stack - Lemon Review 2026: Worth the Price?

 Partial

-BCAAs alone are less effective than full EAA profile for synthesis.
+BCAAs alone are less effective than full EAA profile; dose unknown due to proprietary blend.

 "Boosts cellular energy and mitochondrial activity"